adamwan-nexplore/guidebook-nxp-hk/how-we-develop/scrum.md

 ## Story points

 ```
-We should `NOT` start any development if there are no story points in the tasks
+We should `NOT` start any development if there are no estimation in the tasks
 ```

 `Fibonacci number` will be a [good](https://www.mountaingoatsoftware.com/blog/why-the-fibonacci-sequence-works-well-for-estimating) tool to follow: